-TeachKind SHARE THE WORLD
+TeachKind SHARE THE WORLD WORLD

+(name)

-I,, (name) I pledge to share the world with all humans and animals!
+(name) pledge to share the world with all humans and other animals!

 Below, please fill in the blanks with the actions that you will take to help share the world:

 I will make sure animals are safe by

 I will be kind to animals by

-I will be kind to animals by

-I will be kind to animals by
+I will protect the environment by

-I will be kind to animals by I will protect the environment by I will show respect to animals by
+I will show respect to animals by

+I will stand up to bullying by

+I will help companion animals (like cats and dogs) by

+I will save animals' lives by

-By following the Golden Rule and treating all humans and animals the way we would like to be treated, we can all share the world and make it a better place for everyone. ©
+By following the Golden Rule and treating all humans and other animals the way we would like to be treated, we can all share the world and make it a better place for everyone. ©